 Naturally I gave her the bag to carry - a big honor in my mind.

 Did I know she would swing it like "a tisket, a tasket, a red and yellow basket".
 I was ready to throttle her.
 Aieeeee

 When she said she Loved my preparatory sketches for the June letter on fraises, I was ready to hug her.
 All was forgiven and the cake tasted Fab anyway.

-The June strawberry letter has been through so many renditions it's silly.
+The June Paris letter has been through so many renditions it's silly.

 Monsieur Frézier was an essential ingredient.

 But where to put him and how to make him look less grumpy.

 Graphic designer Sarah Vasseghi saved the day on Sunday when she said, "You need scale!
 Everything is the same size".
 YES.